arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-edge-impulse/content.md

 ### Machine Learning Data

 The GIGA R1 WiFi does not have an on-board IMU, meaning we will have to get data using different boards or from other sources online.
+You could also clone this project [here](), this will give you the data and correct settings.

-When you have your data, import it into the Edge Impulse project.
+When you have your data, import it into the Edge Impulse® project.
 Go to the **data aquasition** tab and you will see the following window:

 ![Data capture page](assets/1.jpg)